Arthur Bell Nicholls

-Arthur Bell Nicholls (6 January 1819 – 2 December 1906) was the husband of the English novelist Charlotte Brontë for the last nine months of her life.
-Between 1845 and 1861 he served as the last curate of her vicar father, Patrick Brontë, whom he cared for after Charlotte Brontë's death.
-After Patrick's death in 1861 he left Yorkshire for his native Ireland, remarried and left the ministry but spent the rest of his life in the shadow of Brontë's reputation.
+Arthur Bell Nicholls (6 January 1819 – 2 December 1906) was an Irish Anglican priest who was the husband of the English novelist Charlotte Brontë for the last nine months of her life.
+Between 1845 and 1861 he served as the last curate of her vicar father Patrick Brontë.
+After Patrick's death in 1861 he left Yorkshire for his native Ireland, and remarried.

 Early years

 Nicholls was one of ten children born to William Nicholls, a Presbyterian farmer and Margaret Bell Nicholls, a member of the Anglican Church of Ireland in Killead, County Antrim, in Ireland.
 He was educated at the Royal Free School in Banagher, County Offaly, whose headmaster was his uncle, Alan Bell.
 In 1836 Nicholls entered Trinity College Dublin, from where he graduated in 1844.

 Curate at Haworth

 Nicholls was ordained deacon in Lichfield in 1845 and became assistant curate to Patrick Brontë in June.
 Charlotte Brontë said of him that he appeared to be a respectable young man who read well, and she hoped that he would give satisfaction.
 Although he visited the poor of the parish practically every afternoon, he was considered to be strict and conventional, and in 1847 he carried out a campaign to prevent women from hanging their washing out to dry in the cemetery.
 Charlotte noted sadly that while he was away on holiday in Ireland many parishioners said that they hoped he would not return.
 He began to develop closer relations with Charlotte, who by that time had written Jane Eyre, and they conducted a friendly exchange of letters.
 In December 1848, he conducted the funeral service of Emily Brontë.